Why It Works

 Not only that, but I found that even after the liquid has been reabsorbed, it doesn't stop there.
 As the meat continues to rest past 40 minutes, the salt and brine will slowly work their way deeper and deeper into the muscle structure, giving you built-in seasoning beyond just the outer surface you'd get from cooking right after salting or salting the skillet.

 Indeed, the absolute best steak I had was one that I had salted on both sides then allowed to rest on a rack overnight in the refrigerator uncovered.
 It appears to dry out slightly, but it's only superficial—the amount of drying that occurs from an overnight rest (about 5% moisture loss) is negligible compared to the amount of moisture driven off during cooking anyway (upwards of 20%, even more in the hard-seared edges).
 As the salt makes its way back into the meat, you'll probably also notice that it becomes a deeper color.
-That's because the dissolved proteins scatter light differently than they did when they were still whole.
+That's because the dissolved proteins scatter slightly differently than they did when they were still whole.

 Moral of the story: If you've got the time, salt your meat for at least 40 minutes and up to overnight before cooking.
 If you haven't got 40 minutes, it's better to season immediately before cooking.
 Cooking the steak anywhere between three and 40 minutes after salting is the worst way to do it.